Herbal Tea for Men--How to Make Manly Man Herbal Tea; ED, Reproductive Support

 Both of these herbs are extremely nutrient and mineral dense.
 Both are good for purifying the blood, especially Dandelion, because of its actions on the kidneys.
 Nettles in particular, help the prostate gland.
 Both help support the entire body.

-Warm and Spicy Herbs in Manly Man Tea
+About the Stimulating Herbs in Manly Man Tea

 I've used several warming and stimulating herbs in this tea to enhance the actions of the primary herbs.
 Here they are: